-change, with a greater demand for accessible and age-friendly homes.
-The local workforce may experience changes as more people retire, potentially leading to shortages in certain sectors and an increased need for workers in healthcare and aged hospitals, clinics, and aged care facilities, to support the health and well-being of older residents.
-Housing needs will also become increasingly important.
-Understanding these trends helps us plan for a future that supports and values our older care.
-Enhanced community services and activities that promote social interaction and well-being for older residents will This trend has several implications for the community.
-There will be a higher demand for healthcare services, including residents, ensuring the Eastern Bay remains a great place to live for people of all ages.
+This trend has several implications for the community.
+There will be a higher demand for healthcare services, including hospitals, clinics, and aged care facilities, to support the health and wellbeing of older residents.
+Housing needs will also change, with a greater demand for accessible and age-friendly homes.
+The local workforce may experience changes as more people retire, potentially leading to shortages in certain sectors and an increased need for workers in healthcare and aged care.
+Enhanced community services and activities that promote social interaction and wellbeing for older residents will become increasingly important.
+Understanding these trends helps us plan for a future that supports and values our older residents, ensuring the eastern bay remains a great place to live for people of all ages.